gridcoin-community/Gridcoin-Research/doc/build-openbsd.md

     ...
     Segmentation fault (core dumped)

-This makes it necessary to build boost, or at least the parts used by Bitcoin Core, manually:
+This makes it necessary to build boost, or at least the parts used by Gridcoin, manually:

 ```
 # Pick some path to install boost to, here we create a directory within the bitcoin directory